MU-Enigma/Hacktoberfest22/README.md

 7. Acceptance of four such pull request marks the completion of the challenge.

 #### Note
-1. Every problem you solve must have one Issue prior to a Pull request.
+1. Every problem must have one Pull request.
-2. Every problem must have one Pull request.
 Do not club multiple solutions in a single Pull request, it will be rejected.